Mild cognitive impairment could be going unreporte | Newswise

-Results showed that many cases could be going undetected among those living in rural communities in the area, and researchers now will use the findings to develop AI tools that can detect MCI earlier among patients across the country.
+Results showed that many cases of MCI could be going undetected among those living in rural communities in the area.
+Future studies will use these findings to develop artificial intelligence, or AI, tools for earlier identification of the condition.

-The retrospective study, which included 10 years of historical patient data, is now published in the journal Alzheimer's & Dementia: Translational Research & Clinical Interventions and is the first large-scale analysis representing most of the population of West Michigan, with some of its findings surprising study authors.
+The retrospective study, which included 10 years of historical patient data, has been published in Alzheimer’s & Dementia: Translational Research & Clinical Interventions.
+It is the first large-scale analysis representing most of the population of West Michigan, with some of its findings surprising study authors.

 “This tells us MCI may be going unreported with some patients,” Chen said.

-National averages can range from 10% to 18% depending on race, age and timeframe in which the data was collected.
+National averages can range from 10% to 18% depending on race, age and timeframe in which the data was collected, and Chesla said the study showed their numbers demonstrated a significantly lower incidence in West Michigan.

 Chesla also indicated that the research team decided to dive deeper into the geographic distribution of patients, allowing them to separate whether patients had an urban or rural location, something he said has not been done before.
 Doing this provided further evidence that potential underreporting exists with the ratio of MCI skippers to diagnosed MCI cases being 4.3 times higher in rural areas compared to 2.8 times in urban areas.